 - Another Driver Involved in the Accident – Did someone else’s negligence leave the truck driver with no place to go?
 Truck drivers are not the only ones who can be responsible for commercial truck accidents.

 - Another Third Party – Road construction contractors, municipalities and various other third parties can cause and contribute to commercial trucking accidents.

-Our Billings Truck Accident Attorney Outlines Common Causes of Accidents in Montana and Wyoming
+Our Billings Truck Accident Attorney Outlines Common Causes of Tractor Trailer Accidents

 According to statistics maintained by the National Highway Traffic Safety Administration (NTHSA), the number of highway accidents involving “big rigs” or semi-trucks is on the rise.
 One important factor in this increase tends to be ignored: the fact that when the national economy is booming, as it is in most parts of the country, the number of trucks on the road at any given moment tends to rise.
 More trucks equates to more accidents.
 And, as pointed out by a knowledgeable Billings truck accident attorney, personal injuries associated with truck accidents are often severe.
 Trucker negligence is often the cause in these sorts of accidents.
 Here are five types of negligence particularly common in the trucking industry.

 According to information compiled by the Federal Motor Carrier Safety Association, speed was a factor in 17 percent of all fatalities involving large commercial trucks in 2016.
 Large, heavy moving objects (commercial trucks) tend to do greater damage than smaller, lighter objects (passenger cars).
 Moreover, it takes greater time (and greater distances) to stop fully-laden commercial vehicles.
 When a truck driver speeds, it adds to the likelihood of injury and even death.